 Come for the history, stay for the hospitality!

-Beneath the moss-covered trees of Alabama’s largest historic district, Selma opens its doors for the 41st annual Historic Selma Pilgrimage Friday, March 18 and Saturday, March 19.
+Beneath the moss-covered trees of Alabama’s largest historic district, Selma opens its doors for the 42nd annual Historic Selma Pilgrimage Friday, March 17 and Saturday, March 18.
 Spring Pilgrimage offers visitors a chance to experience hands-on history through guided tours of antebellum homes, museums, and more.
-Climb aboard our Welcome Wagon to enjoy Selma’s special blend of Southern graces and historic places as you ride through Alabama’s largest historic district.
+Enjoy Selma’s special blend of Southern graces and historic places as you tour Alabama’s largest historic district.

 Selma’s Pilgrimage draws visitors from near and far to experience its diverse history and architecture.
 Angie Detoro is among those who attend every year.
 She has come to the Selma Pilgrimage for the past 10 years.
 “I would drive from Colorado to Tennessee and pick up my mom and sister, then continue the drive to Alabama.
 We love the beautiful architectural history of Selma.
 We appreciate the efforts of the Selma Pilgrimage Committee who make this possible, as well as the countless volunteers we have met over the years and the individuals who so graciously open their lovely homes for the tour.
 We look forward to attending this year,” she said.

 Click on each image below for the 2016 brochure or click here for the pdf download.

 Please check back for updates.